kark/spike-css-in-js-in-2023/README.md

 ## Observations / thesis

-- **runtime** CSS-in-JS became not recommended option by React 18 workgroup (`emotion` and `stiches` library maintainers are not active in the repos anymore)
+- **runtime** CSS-in-JS became not recommended option by React 18 workgroup (`emotion` and `stiches` library maintainers are not active in the repos anymore after the recomendation was published on 12.10.2022)
-- **static** CSS-in-JS has also it's disadvantages
+- **static** CSS-in-JS has also its disadvantages
-- the industry has pivoted
+- the industry clearly has pivoted

 ## Why not use css-in-js?